How to Remove Rusted Bolts: A Step-by-Step Guide

-It doesn’t matter if your car is fairly new or old—there will always be a rusted bolt or two to be found.
-Break the plug yourself with these instructions from the auto experts at NAPA Canada.
+It doesn’t matter if your car is five or 25 years old—it seems there will always be a rusted bolt or two to be found.
+Free the seized bolt yourself with these instructions from the auto experts at NAPA Canada.

 - Because Freeze-Off has the ability to shock the rusted bolt, use a propane torch to heat the outside of the threads.
 This can loosen the plug.
 We got the part up to 186°C (366°F).
 Don’t touch it!